hellmarbecker/blog/_drafts/2021-12-02-druid-lab-generating-a-tag-cloud-using-rule-based-text-processing.markdown

 ---
 layout: post
-title:  "From the Druid Lab - Generating a Tag Cloud Using Rule Based Text Processing"
+title:  "Druid Lab - Generating a Tag Cloud Using Rule Based Text Processing"
 categories: blog apache druid imply
 ---

 Here's an interesting situation I came across in one of my projects:

-The customer has clickstream data in the broadest sense.
+The client has clickstream data in the broadest sense.
 For classifying the page clicks, they had a number of content groups and they wanted to count their metrics by content group.

 What they did in their existing system looked something like this: